asalber/asalber.github.io/calculus/manual/ordinary-differential-equations.md

 This way, a homogeneous function of degree $0$ always can be written as a function of $u=y/x$:
 \\[f(x,y)=g\left(\frac{y}{x}\right)=g(u).\\]

-> **Definition - Homogeneous differential equation** A *homogeneous differential equation* is a first order differential equation that can be written
+> **Definition - Homogeneous differential equation** A *homogeneous differential equation* is a first order differential equation that can be written as
 \\[y'=f(x,y),\\] where $f(x,y)$ is a homogeneous function of degree $0$.

-We can solve a homogeneous differential equation making the substitution
+We can solve a homogeneous differential equation by making the substitution
 \\[u=\frac{y}{x}\Leftrightarrow y=ux,\\]
 so the equation becomes
 \\[u'x+u=f(u),\\]
 that is a separable differential equation.

-One solved the separable differential equation, the substitution must be undone.
+Once solved the separable differential equation, the substitution must be undone.

 **Example**.
 Let us consider the following differential equation
 \\[4x-3y+y'(2y-3x)=0.\\]

-Rewriting the equation this way
+Rewriting the equation in this way
 \\[y'=\frac{3y-4x}{2y-3x}\\]
-we can check easily that is a homogeneous differential equation.
+we can easily check that it is a homogeneous differential equation.

 To solve this equation we have to do the substitution $y=ux$, and we get
 \\[u'x+u=\frac{3ux-4x}{2ux-3x}=\frac{3u-4}{2u-3}\\]